-The time evolution of R{galesF} is similar to that of R{gales} (compare Figs. 2(a) and (b)), but the latitudinal differences are smaller.
-In this case, the definition of R{galesF} includes both the tangential and radial velocity components and understanding its behaviour requires consideration of the radial and tangential momentum equations including friction.
+The time evolution of $R{\text{galesF}}$ is similar to that of $R{\text{gales}}$ (cf. Figs. 2a,b), but the latitudinal differences are smaller.
+In this case, the definition of $R{\text{galesF}}$ includes both the tangential and radial velocity components, and understanding its behavior requires consideration of the radial and tangential momentum equations, including friction.
 Again, one has to do the calculation to determine the outcome.
-Our calculations show that these competing effects nearly cancel with only small differences in R{galesF} between the different latitudes.
+Our calculations show that these competing effects nearly cancel, with only small differences in $R{\text{galesF}}$ between the different latitudes.

-We showed in Fig. 3 that the strongest azimuthallyaveraged vertical motion occurs during the intensification phase, where it is notably larger at 10°N than at the higher latitudes.
-Thereafter, the peak values weaken with time and there appears to be little systematic difference between them in the range of latitudes examined.
-In contrast, the area-averaged vertical mass flux carried by the azimuthal mean eyewall updraught exhibits rapid temporal fluctuations with time, but the running mean increases monotonically with time, both at 1.5 and 6 km (Fig. 4).
-At a particular time, the mass flux is less when the latitude is increased.
-Figure 11 shows the difference in a running time average
+We showed in Fig. 3 that the strongest azimuthally averaged vertical motion occurs during the intensification phase, where it is notably larger at 10°N than at the higher latitudes.
+Thereafter, the peak values weaken with time, and there appears to be little systematic difference between them in the range of latitudes examined.
+In contrast, the area-averaged vertical mass flux carried by the azimuthal-mean eyewall updraft exhibits rapid temporal fluctuations with time, but the running mean increases monotonically with time, both at 1.5 and 6 km (Fig. 4).
+At a particular time, the mass flux is smaller when the latitude is increased.
+Figure 11 shows the difference in a running time average over 12 h of the corresponding mass flux curves in Fig. 4 between 6 and 1.5 km, expressed as a percentage of the mass flux at 1.5 km.
+During the rapid intensification phase (approximately 1-6 days depending on latitude), when the convection is most vigorous (Fig. 3a), there is adequate ventilation of the air that exits the boundary layer at all latitudes in the sense that the mass flux at 6-km height exceeds that at 1.5 km.